2 California wildfires last year blamed on electrical lines

 Southern California Edison disputes California Resource Corp.’s allegation regarding the Maria Fire but it cannot comment because of the pending litigation, Song said.

-In Northern California, a public safety power shutoff begun by Pacific Gas & Electric on Wednesday night was underway in parts of nine counties, affecting around 32,500 customers.
+In Northern California, a public safety power shutoff begun by Pacific Gas & Electric on Wednesday night was underway in parts of seven counties, affecting around 31,000 customers.
 Changing weather allowed the utility to exclude six other counties.

+By Thursday night, power had been restored to all but about 8,000 customers, PG&E said.

 The shutoffs included parts of Butte County, where a 2018 blaze ignited by Pacific Gas & Electric equipment destroyed much of the town of Paradise and killed 85 people.